rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 3. In the extracted folder, run **installwizard**.

 4. Follow the instructions on the wizard.
-We recommend using the default folder for your destination folder.
+We recommend using the default folder for your destination directory.

 5. Click **Install** to prepare the Citrix Tools Installer.

 6. After the setup launches, click **Install Tools**.

 7. When prompted, click **Restart Now**.
-The server will automatically restart several time before the installation is complete.
+The server will automatically restart several times before the installation is complete.

-8. After the installation is complete, restart your local computer.
+8. After the installation is complete, a dialog box may appear asking for the server to be restarted.
+If requested, restart the server.

 ### Upgrade the Rackspace Cloud Servers agent